seongck/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  Sessions provide a way to persevere data across requests.
+We use them to persevere authentication information, so there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  It provides a password hashing function, implements salting, and has accumulative hasing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+  It adds time to our security algorithm to produce a key derivation function.

 - [ ] What are the three parts of the JSON Web Token?

+  Header, Payload, and Signature.

 ## Minimum Viable Product